Ice Chips: Leafs to start Andersen vs. NJD - TSN.ca

 Washington Capitals

-John Carlson has a lower-body injury, and will be out of the lineup tonight, the team announced.
+John Carlson has a lower-body injury, and although will be absent tonight, coach Todd Reirden hopes to have him back in the lineup against Arizona on Sunday.
 The defenceman has five goals and 13 assists in 14 games.

 Brooks Orpik is still listed on the IR with a lower body injury, where he will miss his fifth game in a row, according to NHL's Tom Gulitti.
 The 38-year-old is scheduled to be out for 10 games total.